seebruecke-org/cms/README.md

 # Seebrücke CMS

+The Seebrücke CMS is build on top of Strapi, a headless CMS.

 ## Minimal development setup

 With the minimal setup you can create a new strapi instance, which uses sqlite as database.
 The database file will be stored in `.tmp/data.db`.

+The database setup is pre-configured in [`config/env/development/database.js`](/config/env/development/database.js).

 1. Install npm dependencies